pcarbo/kyoto/README.md

 be the 100(1 – *a*)th percentile of this distribution, with *a* = 0.05.
-It is recommended that the null distribution be estimated with a large number of replicates (at least 1000) to ensure that the threshold is fairly stable, but in this case I suggest use a smaller number (e.g. **num.perm.qtl = 100**) so that the computations can be completed before you have to go home (or return to your hotel room).
-This significance threshold is depicted by the dotted red line in the figure.
+It is recommended that the null distribution be estimated with a large number of replicates (at least 1000) to ensure that the threshold is fairly stable.
+But in this case I suggest you use a smaller number of replicates (**num.perm.qtl = 100**) so that the computations can be completed before you have to go home (or return to your hotel room)!
+This significance threshold is depicted by the dotted orange line in the figure.

-**Important note:** This permutation procedure does not account for differences in genetic sharing among the AIL mice.
+**Note:** This permutation procedure does not account for differences in genetic sharing among the AIL mice.
 I have also implemented a permutation-based test that observes the covariance structure of the polygenic effect.
 However, this permutation-based test is much slower, so I set **num.perm.rel = 1**.
 On your own time, you are invited to investigate these two different methods for estimating the null distribution of LOD scores: (1) the method that generates permutations observing the covariance structure of the AIL mice; (2) the standard method that assumes all mice are equally related.

 **Questions**

 + Which QTLs are reported as significant when we use the basic linear regression (qtl), and when we use the LMM (QTLRel), in the F2 mice, and in the F34 mice?
+Do we identify different QTLs?

-+ What trends become apparent in the support for association using the basic linear regression compared to using the LMM, in the F2 and F34 cohorts?
++ What trends do you notice about the association signal using the basic linear regression compared to the LMM, in the F2 and F34 cohorts?
+How can you explain these trends?

 + It is also useful to compare the genome-wide scans in the F2 and F34 generations, because the patterns of linkage disequilibrium are very different.
-(The F34 mice have had a much greater opportunity to accumulate recombinations.)
-Based on the results in freezetocue and albino, what can you say about the F2 and F34 mice in terms of: (1) ability to identify QTLs, (2) ability to pinpoint the location of the genetic polymorphisms underlying these traits?
+(The F34 mice have accumulated many more recombinations.)
+Based on the results in freezetocue and albino, what can you say about the F2 and F34 mice in terms of: (1) ability to identify QTLs?
+(2) overlap in the QTLs?
+(3) ability to pinpoint the location of the genetic polymorphisms underlying these traits?
+Are the significance thresholds different in the F2 and F34 cohorts?
+If so, why?
 In what way do the two mapping methods behave differently in the F2 and F34 populations?

 + Optional: What locus do you identify for the albino trait?
-Does the QTL region overlap a known gene for this trait.
-Look up the associated SNPs in the [UCSC Genome Browser](http://genome.ucsc.edu) (Mouse Genome Assembly 37) to investigate this.
+Does the QTL region overlap a known gene for this trait?
+Search for the associated SNPs in the [UCSC Genome Browser](http://genome.ucsc.edu) (Mouse Genome Assembly 37) to investigate this.